apache/trafficserver/doc/admin-guide/security/index.en.rst

 Split DNS
 =========

-The *Split DNS* option enables you to configure Traffic Server to use multiple DNS servers, as dictated by your security requirements.
-For example, you might configure Traffic Server to use one set of DNS servers to resolve hostnames on your internal network, while allowing DNS servers outside the firewall to resolve hosts on the Internet.
+The *Split DNS* option enables you to configure |TS| to use multiple DNS servers, as dictated by your security requirements.
+For example, you might configure |TS| to use one set of DNS servers to resolve hostnames on your internal network, while allowing DNS servers outside the firewall to resolve hosts on the Internet.
 This maintains the security of your intranet, while continuing to provide